gematik/techblog/_posts/2025-11-28-fhir-path-in-demis-part1.markdown

 ### What is FHIRPath?

-FHIRPath is a declarative expression language designed specifically for navigating and evaluating FHIR data models.
-It works similarly to XPath for XML, but is tailored to FHIR's structure.
+FHIRPath is a declarative expression language designed specifically for navigating, filtering, transforming and evaluating HL7 FHIR data models.
+It works similarly to XPath for XML, but is tailored to FHIR's structure which is optimized for the public health sector.
 With FHIRPath, you can target elements, values, and structures within a FHIR resource, filter and check them compactly and understandably.
 HAPI FHIR, a Java based framework, uses FHIRPath expression when showing positions of warnings, errors, and information in its validation outputs.

 **Example 1:**